Robert H. Goddard House

 The Robert H. Goddard House, located at 1501 East Mescalero Road near Roswell, New Mexico, was built in 1908.
 Also known as Mescalero Ranch, it is a Pueblo Revival building.
 It was listed on the National Register of Historic Places in 1988.

-It was a home of rocket scientist Robert H. Goddard during 1930 to 1932 and from 1934 to 1942, a highly productive time for Goddard's experiments in rocketry.
+It was a home of rocket scientist Robert H. Goddard during 1930 to 1932 and from 1934 to 1942, a time for Goddard's experiments in rocketry.

 It is a one-story adobe flat-roofed building covered with stucco.